arangodb/docs/3.10/monitoring-dc2dc.md

 }
 ```

-Hint: To get a list of a metrics and their help information, run:
+To get a list of a metrics and their help information, run:

 ```bash
 alias jq='docker run --rm -i realguess/jq jq'